The best tools for documenting design systems in 2024

 In the table, we ordered attributes according to importance; integration with design tools and price* are always big deciders, so they are featured at the top.
 The best design systems also integrate development, so code options and version control are next.
 Freedom in structure can also have a big impact on your possibilities; some tools give a lot of options for page layout and page tree structure, while others use a strict template.

-Less important are the options of using your own domain name, single sign-on, the option to personalize the tool's appearance with your brand style or the possibility to host the whole tool on your own servers.
+Less important are the options of using your own domain name, single sign-on, the option to personalise the tool's appearance with your brand style or the possibility to host the whole tool on your own servers.
 Support for multiple styles is a very specific attribute for companies that have white labels or need designs for multiple brands of the same component.

 Obviously, the priority of attributes can be different for your company, so study the table and see what you find important for your design system.